Catalyst18/nationalstock_analyzer/README.md

 Before we begin we need to setup the default.ini file with necessary parameters.

-There are two ways of using this script\n
+There are two ways of using this script

      1. To do an incremental download or delta download - which will get today's latest file.

      		python nse_analyzer